 The wage notice requirements for Washington employers is not quite as detailed.
 Still, in-state employers must provide with wage statements the following information:

 West Virginia employers have several wage notice requirements that they must abide by.
-All wage statements issued by them must include the following information:
+At the time of hire, employers must provide written notification that includes:

 The wage notice requirements for Wisconsin employers is nearly identical to that for West Virginia employers.